hectorcorrea/webdev-nutshell/tutorial.md

 ## Server-side code with Ruby

 The goal of this workshop is to show you how to build a web application using Ruby.
-To do this we are going to install two additional Ruby tools (`gems` in the Ruby parlance):
+To do this we are going to install two additional Ruby tools, or `gems` as they are known in the Ruby parlance:

-* [Sinatra](https://sinatrarb.com/) - a small library that makes writting web applications in Ruby easier
+* [Sinatra](https://sinatrarb.com/) - a library for creating web applications in Ruby
-* [WEBrick](https://github.com/ruby/webrick) - a tiny small web server for Ruby that handles some of the HTTP plumbing that is required in a web application
+* [WEBrick](https://github.com/ruby/webrick) - a library that handles the HTTP plumbing required in a web application

-To install Sinatra run the following command from your VS Code Terminal window:
+To install **Sinatra** run the following command from your VS Code Terminal window:

 ```
 gem install sinatra

   > You'll see the following output
+  >
   > Fetching ...
   > Fetching sinatra-3.1.0.gem
   > Fetching rack-2.2.8.gem